AdobeDocs/experience-platform.en/help/dashboards/integrations/power-bi.md

 >[!IMPORTANT]
 >
->Newly created custom widgets are NOT automatically synchronized between Adobe Experience Platform dashboards and the Power BI report templates.
-Any custom widgets created in the Platform UI have to be manually recreated inside the Power BI environment.
+>Newly created custom widgets are **not** automatically synchronized between Adobe Experience Platform dashboards and the Power BI report templates.
+Any custom widgets created in the Platform UI have to be manually re-created inside the Power BI environment.

 ### Recreate your custom widget in the Power BI environment